 8. Shouldn't it be ethical to allow the destruction of a few embryos in order to help the millions of people who suffer from diseases such as Parkinson's and heart disease?

 Many proponents of human embryonic stem cell research argue that it is actually wrong to protect the lives of a few unborn human beings if doing so will delay treatment for a much larger number of people who suffer from fatal or debilitating diseases.
 However, we are not free to pursue gain (financial, health-related, or otherwise) through immoral or unethical means such as the taking of innocent life (Deut.
 27:25).
 The history of medical experimentation is filled with horrific examples of evil done in the name of science.
 We must not sacrifice one class of human beings (the embryonic) to benefit another (those suffering from serious illness).
 Scripture resoundingly rejects the temptation to “do evil that good may result” (Rom.
 3:8).

 9. What does the law say and can I have a voice?

 No forms of stem cell research or cloning are prohibited by federal law, though some states have passed partial bans.
 Private funds can support any practice that is legal, whereas federal funds cannot be used for research on embryonic stem cell lines unless they meet the guidelines set forth by the National Institutes of Health in July 2009.
-For the latest developments you can stay informed via the www.bioethics.com and the CBHD-maintained site: www.stemcellresearch.org.
+For the latest developments you can stay informed via CBHD's newsblog www.bioethics.com and the coalition site www.stemcellresearch.org.